-Beginning in the second quarter of 2006, the company began hiring key management and technical staff for its Ecuador operating group, focused on the development and operations of the company's Mirador copper-gold project.
-Management is very pleased with the high level of experienced technical and management expertise that have been attracted to the Mirador Project.
+Beginning in the second quarter of 2006, the company began hiring key management and technical staff for its Ecuador operating group, focused on the development and operations of the company's Mirador Project, and found that a high level of experienced technical and management expertise was attracted to the Mirador Project.

 In connection with the Mirador Project timeline extension referenced above, on February 23, 2007, the company implemented a restructuring of its Ecuador operations to reduce the number of its employees while still maintaining a core group of technical and professional staff.
-The company expects to record a severance expense of approximately \$743,000 (\$US 631,000) for the quarter ended March 31, 2007 as a result of this restructuring.
+The company incurred severance expenses totalling approximately \$743,000 (\$US 631,000) during the quarter ended March 31, 2007 as a result of this restructuring.